neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

 This option does not have any effect on the sorting of passwords.

+### Password Detail View (Advanced)
+These settings change the looks of the detail section for passwords.

+##### Show website preview (Advanced)
+If enabled the detail section will have a preview of the main website attached to the password at the top.
+This is only for desktops.
+On mobile devices this preview will not be shown.

 ### Search (Advanced)
 The search section adds options to allow you to modify the behaviour of the password search.